Crack Is Wack: Motivation

-In addition to its relevance on a national scale, Crack Is Wack largely pertains to Haring's personal experiences.
-Although he admittedly took hallucinogens as a method of rebellion and valued their "mind-expanding" power as inspiration for his art, Haring was highly opposed to crack cocaine.
-He considered it "a businessman's drug" designed to profit the supplier and make the user aggressive, irrational, and grossly addicted.
-During the height of the crack epidemic, Haring's studio assistant and friend by the name of Benny started to abuse the highly potent drug.
-After various failed attempts to help Benny overcome his addiction, in addition to his own rising frustration towards the government's apparent inability to curb the widespread epidemic, Haring decided to create the anti-drug mural in Benny's honor.
+In addition to its relevance on a national scale, Crack Is Wack pertains to Haring's personal experiences.
+Although he admitted to taking hallucinogens as a method of rebellion and valued their "mind-expanding" power as inspiration for his art, Haring was highly opposed to crack cocaine.
+He considered it "a businessman's drug" designed to profit the supplier and make the user aggressive, irrational, and addicted.
+During the height of the crack epidemic, Haring's studio assistant and friend Benny started to abuse the drug.
+After various failed attempts to help Benny overcome his addiction, in addition to his own rising frustration towards the government's inability to curb the epidemic, Haring decided to create the anti-drug mural in Benny's honor.

 Installation

 Without having been commissioned—or even given legal permission at all—Haring set out to create Crack Is Wack on the wall of an abandoned handball court in a park at 2nd Avenue and East 128th Street on June 27, 1986.
 Upon the completion of the mural, Haring was arrested by the New York City Police Department for vandalism of city property and faced potential jail time in addition to heavy fines.
-However, media sources like The Washington Post and The New York Post, and even city locals themselves verbalized their support of Haring's mural in the wake of the crack epidemic.
+However, media sources like The Washington Post and The New York Post, and even city locals themselves verbalized their support of Haring's mural.
 Haring pled guilty to a reduced charge, of disorderly conduct, was ordered to pay a $100 fine.
 Soon after, the mural was vandalized and transformed into a pro-crack mural that read Crack Is It."
 Therefore, it was painted over in gray by the New York City Department of Parks and Recreation.
 The Parks Department commissioner Henry J. Stern invited Haring to paint a new mural, offering him eight sites, the paint, and the use of a van.
 Haring decided to repaint the original site on October 3, 1986.
 The new version relays the same style and anti-drug message but exhibits a new arrangement of different figures on both sides of the handball court.